 2. Deep Wound Healing:

-Here the process becomes a little more involved, and in most cases there is some scar formation.
+Here the process becomes a little more involved, and in most cases there is some scar

 The body's first response to a deep injury is inflammation.